aidan-stritch/Personal-Interests-Manager/README.md

 longer visible in the drop down section for the item on my_episodes.html.

 ### Responsiveness
 This website has been designed to scale correctly to different screen sizes with no issues on layout.
+In order to ensure that the view was pleasant to the user, certain divs and items had to be arranged differently or hidden/shown depending on screen size.
+This was handled using CSS media queries.

 In order to ensure that the navigation bar was as responsive as possible, on Desktop the menu shows accross the top of the page while on mobile screens, the menu reduced to a burger icon